department-of-veterans-affairs/vets-website/README.md

 }
 ```

 Whereas Markdown files contain a clear `layout` declaration in frontmatter, the `entityBundle` is used to form the relationship between a CMS data structure to a layout.
-The `entityBundle` can be considered a the type of CMS "node" represented by this data structure.
+The `entityBundle` can be considered a type of CMS "node" represented by this data structure.
 Layouts used solely by CMS data structures have a unique file extension - `.drupal.liquid`.
 In this example, the layout file would be `vets-website/src/site/layouts/landing_page.drupal.liquid`.

 ```
 <h1>{{ title }}</h1>